LeeCampbell/IntroToRx/content/C_UsageGuidelines.md

 - Always provide an `OnError` handler.
 - Avoid blocking operators such as `First`, `FirstOrDefault`, `Last`, `LastOrDefault`, `Single`, `SingleOrDefault` and `ForEach`.; use the non-blocking alternative such as `FirstAsync`.
 - Avoid switching back and forth between `IObservable<T>` and `IEnumerable<T>`
-- Favor lazy evaluation over eager evaluation.
+- Favour lazy evaluation over eager evaluation.
 - Break large queries up into parts.
 Key indicators of a large query:
     1. nesting
     2. over 10 lines of query expression syntax